Corporate governance

 Devolver Digital Inc. Compliance with the QCA Code

-The Group’s business model and strategy is set out in Part I of its Admission Document.
-The Directors believe that the Group’s model and growth strategy will strengthen the Group’s working capital position by improving its core game publishing craft, leveraging existing intellectual property owned by the Company, and selectively acquiring new intellectual property, publishers and development studios.
-These actions in combination will help to promote long-term value for Shareholders.
-An update on strategy will be given from time to time in the Strategic Report that is included in the annual report and accounts of the Group.
+The Group’s business model and strategy is set out in the front section of the Annual Report.
+The Directors believe that the Group’s model and strategy will strengthen the Group’s financial position by improving its core game publishing craft, leveraging existing intellectual property owned by the companies in the Group, and selectively acquiring new intellectual property, publishers and development studios.
+These combined actions will promote long-term value for shareholders.

-The principal risks facing the Group are set out in Part II of its Admission Document.
+The principal risks facing the Group are set out in the “Risk Factors” section of the Annual Report.
 The Directors will continue to take appropriate steps to identify risks and undertake a mitigation strategy to manage these risks, including implementing a risk management framework.

-There will be an active dialogue maintained with Shareholders.
-Shareholders will be kept up to date via announcements made through a Regulatory Information Service on matters of a material substance and/or a regulatory nature.
-Updates will be provided to the market from time to time, including any financial information, and any expected material deviations to market expectations will be announced through a Regulatory Information Service.
-The Company’s AM will be an opportunity for Shareholders to meet with the Chairman, Non-Executive Directors and other members of the Board.
-The meeting will be open to all Shareholders, giving them the opportunity to ask questions and raise issues during the formal business or, more informally, following the meeting.
-The results of the AM will be announced through a Regulatory Information Service.
+The Group maintains an active dialogue with shareholders, who are kept up to date via announcements made through a Regulatory Information Service on matters of a material substance and/or a regulatory nature.
+Updates are provided to the market from time to time, including any financial information, and any expected material deviations to market expectations are also announced through a Regulatory Information Service.
+The Group’s Annual Report is available on the Group’s website.
+All Annual Meeting (“AM”) documents are available to download from the Group’s website.

-The Board is keen to ensure that the voting decisions of Shareholders are reviewed and monitored and the Company intends to engage with Shareholders who do not vote in favour of resolutions at Annual Meetings.
+The Board is keen to ensure that the voting decisions of shareholders are reviewed and monitored and the Group intends to engage with and listen to shareholders who do not vote in favour of resolutions at the AM.

 There is also a designated email address for Investor Relations, ir@devolverdigital.com, and all contact details are included on the Group’s website.